The Witches

 Your favours, nor your hate.

-The contrast that opens the play is therefore a contrast in degree rather than in kind.
-Banquo's resistance is more durable than Macbeth's, but it is not, finally, immune to the same forces that destroy his companion.
-The function of the contrast is to establish that the Witches' prophecies do not coerce.
-The deeper argument is that the prophecies' eventual reach is, given sufficient time and sufficient ambition, comprehensive.
+The deeper complication, which A. C. Bradley’s 1904 reading developed, is that the contrast does not, finally, survive the play.
+By A3S1 Banquo’s resistance has eroded: his soliloquy admits he suspects Macbeth has "play’dst most foully for’t," yet he says nothing, hoping the prophecy regarding his own descendants will be fulfilled.
+The contrast that opens the play is therefore one of degree rather than kind.
+Banquo’s resistance is more durable than Macbeth’s, but it is not immune to the same forces, and the function of the contrast is to establish that the Witches’ prophecies do not coerce – their eventual reach, given sufficient time and sufficient ambition, is comprehensive.